deephaven/benchmark/docs/AdhocWorkflows.md

 DHError
 merge tables operation failed. : RuntimeError: java.lang.IllegalArgumentException: No non-null tables provided to merge
 ```
-In this case, check the User and Set Labels run during the Adhoc Workflow and try again.
+In this case, check the Actor/User and Set Labels (or Prefix) values used for the Adhoc Workflow and try again.